ecmwf/metview-python/docs/api/functions/mvl_regular_layout.rst

    Creates a list of :func:`plot_page` objets arranged in a regular grid (defined by ``page_columns`` and ``page_rows``) using the specified ``view``.

-   :param view: the view each plot grid cell contains
+   :param view: the view that each plot grid cell will contain
    :type view: :class:`Request`
    :param page_columns: number of columns in the grid
    :type page_columns: number